d-alex-hughes/website/_pages/about.md

 I research how group identity shapes access and behavior in politics.
 Often, this takes the form of experiments.
-My research has been published in _Political Behavior_, _Perspectives on Politics_, _California Journal of Politics and Policy_, _The Lancet_, _PNAS_, and field journals.
+My research has been published in _The Proceedings of the National Acadamies of Science_, _The Lancet_, _Political Behavior_, _Perspectives on Politics_, _The Journal of Experimental Political Science_, _California Journal of Politics and Policy_  and field journals.

 Please see my [projects page](./projects) for more information about my research.

-I am proud to lead the multiply-awarded course _Experiments and Causality_ in the MIDS program at UC Berkeley.
+I am proud to lead the multiply-awarded course _Experiments and Causality_ in the MIDS and MIMS program at the School of Information.

 You may download a copy of my current CV [here](./assets/cv/Hughes_CV.pdf). <!-- You may download a copy of my Job -->